WhiskyTangoFawks/LunarFalloutPlus/README.md

 0) Start a new survival game (recommended)
 1) When making a new game, after initial character creation a number of installation messages will display.
 DO NOT DO ANYTHING UNTIL THESE HAVE FINISHED.
 The FO4 script engine is fragile, and needs a minute to run through all the startup.
 If you get a message from Sim Settlements 2 that it hasn't started correctly, it is probably because you didn't wait here- restart with a new game and wait until the messages have finished displaying.
 2) Create your character, then select either "This is a memory" to play the vanilla main quest, or "This is just a dream" to disable the main quest and select a different start (see the mod page for Start Me Up for more information)
-3) Mod Configuration Menu - Survival Configuration Menu - turn ON savegame -> timed save, turn OFF Companion Heal (this means you should no longer need to stimpack your companions)
+3) Mod Configuration Menu
+    - Survival Configuration Menu - turn ON savegame -> timed save
+                                  - turn OFF Companion Heal (this means you should no longer need to stimpack your companions)
+    - Sim Settlements 2 - Gameplay -> Resource Complexity to Scrap Categories (this will set SS2 to use a simplified scrap system, instead of all of the scrap types)
 4) Backpacks of the Commonwealth - When you exit vault 111, this will inject backpacks into the levelled lists.
 Select your chosen distribution when it comes up.
 I like backpacks being completely unique, but whatever you want.
 5) Utility Belt- equip the utility belt.
 6) Optional: Craft a companion whistle at a chem lab bench, this will teleport any active companion to you, useful when you accidently tell them to stay and can't find them, or they're screwing with NPC pathing during a quest